Jallianwala Bagh massacre: Monument and legacy

 A trust was founded in 1920 to build a memorial at the site after a resolution was passed by the Indian National Congress.
 In 1923, the trust purchased land for the project.
 A memorial, designed by American architect Benjamin Polk, was built on the site and inaugurated by President of India Rajendra Prasad on 13 April 1961, in the presence of Jawaharlal Nehru and other leaders.
-A flame was later added to the site.
+A flame later was added to the site.

 The bullet marks remain on the walls and adjoining buildings to this day.
 The well into which many people jumped and drowned attempting to save themselves from the bullets is also a protected monument inside the park.

 Formation of the Shiromani Gurudwara Prabandhak Committee

-Shortly after the massacre, the official Sikh clergy of the Harmandir Sahib (Golden Temple) in Amritsar conferred upon Colonel Dyer the Saropa (the mark of distinguished service to the Sikh faith or, in general, humanity), sending shock waves among the Sikh community.
+Shortly after the massacre, the official Sikh clergy of the Harmandir Sahib (Golden Temple) in Amritsar conferred upon Dyer the Saropa (the mark of distinguished service to the Sikh faith or, in general, humanity), sending shock waves among the Sikh community.
 On 12 October 1920, students and faculty of the Amritsar Khalsa College called a meeting to strengthen the Nationalistic Movement.
 The students pushed for an anti-British movement and the result was the formation of the Shiromani Gurudwara Prabhandak Committee on 15 November 1920 to manage and to implement reforms in Sikh shrines.

 Visit by Queen Elizabeth II

 Although Queen Elizabeth II had not made any comments on the incident during her state visits in 1961 and 1983, she spoke about the events at a state banquet in India on 13 October 1997:

 It is no secret that there have been some difficult episodes in our past – Jallianwala Bagh, which I shall visit tomorrow, is a distressing example.
 But history cannot be rewritten, however much we might sometimes wish otherwise.
 It has its moments of sadness, as well as gladness.
 We must learn from the sadness and build on the gladness.

-On 14 October 1997, Queen Elizabeth II visited Jallianwala Bagh and paid her respects with a 30‑second moment of silence.
-During the visit, she wore a dress of a colour described as pink apricot or saffron, which was of religious significance to the Sikhs.
-She removed her shoes while visiting the monument and laid a wreath at the monument.

 While some Indians welcomed the expression of regret and sadness in the Queen's statement, others criticised it for being less than an apology.
-The then Prime Minister of India Inder Kumar Gujral defended the Queen, saying that the Queen herself had not even been born at the time of the events and should not be required to apologise.
+Prime Minister of India Inder Kumar Gujral defended the Queen, saying that she had not even been born at the time of the events and should not be required to apologise.

+On 14 October 1997, the Queen visited Jallianwala Bagh and paid her respects with a 30‑second moment of silence.
+During the visit, she wore a dress of a colour described as pink apricot or saffron, which is of religious significance to Hindus and Sikhs, as well as one of the colours on India's flag.
+She removed her shoes while visiting the monument and laid a wreath of marigolds in memorial.

-The Queen's 1997 statement was not without controversies.
-During her visit there were protests in the city of Amritsar, with people waving black flags and chanting the insult "Queen, go back."
-Queen Elizabeth and the Prince Philip, Duke of Edinburgh merely signed the visitor's book.
-The fact that they did not leave any comment, regretting the incident was criticised.
+During her visit to the monument, there were protests in the city of Amritsar, with people waving black flags and chanting "Queen, go back."
+Queen Elizabeth and Prince Philip merely signed the visitor's book; the fact that they did not leave any comment regretting the incident was criticised.